gajus/express-tus/README.md

 } from 'express-tus';

 /**
+ * @property uploadExpires UNIX timestamp (in milliseconds) after which the upload will be deleted.
+ * @property uploadLength Indicates the size of the entire upload in bytes.
+ * @property uploadMetadata Key-value meta-data about the upload.
+ * @property uploadOffset Indicates a byte offset within a resource.
+ */
+type UploadType = {|
+  +uploadExpires?: number,
+  +uploadLength: number,
+  +uploadMetadata: UploadMetadataType,
+  +uploadOffset: number,
+|};

+/**
  * @property createUpload Approves file upload.
 Defaults to allowing all uploads.
  * @property delete Deletes upload.
  * @property getUpload Retrieves progress information about an existing upload.